SamuelMFS/Learning-OpenGL/README.md

 # Learning-OpenGL

-A simple OpengGL test with GLFW using the code provided by GLFW org on [https://www.glfw.org/docs/latest/quick.html#quick_example](https://www.glfw.org/docs/latest/quick.html#quick_example).
+A study of OpenGL with Glad and GLFW following the steps on [OpenGL Course](https://www.youtube.com/watch?v=45MIykWJ-C4).

-To test it simply run in cmd:
+To test it simply go to the root file of the repository and type in the cmd:

->cmake -S . -B ./build <br>
->cmake --build ./build
+>. scripts/envsetup.sh

+>config

+>build

 Once the code is fully compiled just type in cmd:

->./build/test
+>run

-This should create a window and render a rotating RGB triangle inside it.
+This should create a window and render a navy-blue background with an orange shape inside it.
-To close simply press Escape.